osisoft/sample-adh-waveform-nodejs/README.md

 });
 ```

 Next, the WaveData properties are each represented by an SdsTypeProperty.
 Each SdsType field in SdsTypeProperty is assigned an integer or double SdsType.
-The WaveData Order property represents the type’s key, and its IsKey property is set to true.
+The WaveData Order property represents the type's key, and its IsKey property is set to true.

 ```js
 // define properties